waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_2.md

 Now run RSpec again - do you expect it will work?

 You should be getting an RSpec failure again now, rather than a Ruby error.
 Compare the failure with the failure we started with at the beginning of the stage.
 Is it the same?
 If not, why is it different?
-Take some time to discuss this with you pair partner.
+Take some time to discuss this with your pair partner.
 What will you do next?

 It might feel like things are getting worse, but a new failure or error message is cause for celebration!
 A new error or failure means more information that we can use to work out what is going on.
 It might be hard to imagine it, but ultimately you will start to feel joy and excitement when you have a new error or failure: